MuhammadShoaib1126/Student-Record-Management-OOP-Project/README.md

 > The design allows easy addition of more departments.

-All data is stored persistently using **binary files** for both users and students.
-When the program runs:
-- Data is loaded from files
-- Changes are saved back automatically
+Data is stored persistently using **binary files**.
+Any changes made during execution are automatically saved.
+The program includes thorough input validation for:
+- GPA (0.0 – 4.0)
+- Age (16 – 23)
-- Input validation is thorough (GPA, Age, ID ranges)
+- Unique Student ID

-The console interface uses custom ANSI escape sequences for:
+The console interface uses ANSI escape sequences for:
-- **Bold text**
-- *Italic text*
+- **Bold** and *italic* text
 - Colored output

 ---